www.stalkvictims.info

 PUMP ACTION SHOTGUN: Remington 870 [ 12 Gauge ] PDF info sheet PDF manual

-This pump action sporting shotgun is the most versatile defensive long gun.
-If a round does not go off (due to a dud primer) you can instantly load the next round by pumping the slide, whereas manually reloading a self-loading firearm takes much longer.
-The barrel can be quickly and easily removed to faciliate discreet transportation.
+Pump action shotguns like the 870 are the most versatile defensive long guns.
+The barrel can be quickly removed to faciliate discreet transportation.
 It can also be readily fitted with shorter or longer barrels and a folding stock like those produced by Choate Machine & Tool.
-A stockless pistol grip can also be fitted that aids concealment, but this turns it into an unwieldy handgun that is difficult to aim.
 We recommend reduced recoil '00' buckshot loads and less-lethal bean bag rounds for thin walled homes.

 Stoeger Coach Gun